 BSc degree in systems engineering from Kiev Polytechnic Institute.

 Former CEO at IBDI.
-Successfully built several tech-centered companies from scratch.
+Participated in building several tech-centered companies from scratch.
 Developed sales processes and built tech and business teams.